New Technologies Make Exploration in Rocks Far More Effective

 And, of course, if promising grades are found and long-term leases secured, prospectors can move into extraction with a clearer blueprint of where the highest grades are, resulting in smaller waste piles, less resources consumed, less environmental impact, and significant cost savings.

-We’re already applying this model to several exploration projects that represent the three categories of rock deposits: claystones, pegmatites and volcanogenics.
-We’re excited by the results we’re seeing, and expect this model to help unlock vast new sources of energy metals into the 21st century.
+We’re already applying this model to several exploration projects in claystones, pegmatites and volcanogenics.
+We’re excited by the results we’re seeing, and expect this model to help unlock significant new sources of energy metals in the future.